Coronavirus Hotline: 508.765.8191 (intended for questions or concerns related to COVID-19 only)

 Some babies nurse for 5 minutes at a time, others for much longer.
 There is no specific length of time that each feeding should be.
 Rather baby should be offered the breast whenever there are feeding cues.
 Some babies will only take one side at a feeding; others will take both.
 It is better to feed frequently (at least 8-12 times in 24 hours) rather than to feed for longer times less frequently.

 4) Are there certain food restrictions when I’m breastfeeding?
-What are common signs my baby might be reacting to my diet?
+What are the common signs my baby might be reacting to my diet?

 There is no food restriction list that mothers should follow when breastfeeding.
 Usually, when a baby is fussy or gassy, it is due to their immature digestive systems, and not necessarily a reaction to something in mother’s diet.
 If a mother has concerns, she should consult her primary care provider.